Africa Digital Media Institute

 Tanzania's creative industry is expanding rapidly.
 Train at ADMI Nairobi — East Africa's leading creative arts institute — and build your career in Bongo, Nollywood, or anywhere globally.

-Visa-Free Entry (EAC)88% Employment RateMay 2026 Intake Open
+No Visa Needed (EAC)88% Employment RateMay 2026 Intake Open

 Why Tanzanian Students Choose ADMI